xaur/decred-news/journal-template.md

 _Image: {caption: "$title by $author. $optional-description" for artwork, or just "$description" for photos}_

-{introduction, major news of the month ordered by impact}
+{introduction, major news of the month ordered by impact, don't put any links here}

 ## Development